Brief information on the best and most commonly available used Steinway grand and upright pianos in the UK:

 German or American?
-There is varying opinion even amongst top dealers and restorers as to whether the German or American Steinway pianos is the best, though quality control is generally reputed to be better in the Hamburg factory.
+There are varying opinions even amongst top dealers and restorers as to whether the German or American Steinway pianos are the best, though quality control is generally reputed to be better in the Hamburg factory.
 In the UK about 95% post 1900 are German Steinway pianos.
 The American Steinway can be recognised as it generally has a square shaped “fall board” or “lid” over the keys, whereas the German Steinway fall board is rounded as in most makes of grand piano found in the UK.
-Also the German Steinway pianos are usually more mellow in tone and the American ones more strident, though not the pre 1900 pianos as the German Hamburg factory began after the American one and developing their own characteristic was a gradual process.
+Also the German Steinway pianos are usually more mellow in tone and the American Steinways are more strident, though not the pre 1900 pianos as the German Hamburg factory began after the American one and developing their own characteristic was a gradual process.
 However, there are exceptions to these differences as hammers vary from piano to piano.

-Restored Steinway grand pianos: By far the most common restored Steinway grand pianos are model O’s, A’s and B’s.
+By far the most common restored Steinway grand pianos are models O’s, A’s and B’s.
 They vary enormously in quality and in how much they’ve been used, but generally older Steinway grand pianos have been used extensively and are therefore very worn.
-Reconditioning can also vary widely in quality so if you’re buying a restored Steinway grand we strongly recommend having a Steinway trained technician to check it first.
+Reconditioning grands can also vary widely in quality so if you’re buying a restored Steinway grand we strongly recommend having a Steinway trained technician to check it first.